XtraordinaryXTD/Projects/README.md

-# Projects
+print('hello world')

-a few project on Machine Learning
+a few projects, excercises and stuff